hheyhhay/hheyhhay/README.md

 <div align="left">
   <p>I am an installation artist turned software developer, passionate about making the web more beautiful and interactive.
 Some technologies I enjoy working with are ReactJS, JavaScript and currently learning TypeScript.
 I am excited to find ways to build engaging and creative spaces online. </p>

- I am a current student at [Turing School of Software & Design](https://turing.edu/).
+I am a current Front End Developer Intern at [Shopify](shopify.com)

+I have my certificate in Front End Software Development from [Turing School of Software & Design](https://turing.edu/).
 Check out my projects pinned below.
 </div>
 <br></br>
 <div align="left">